 Will doing this mean you don't build up enough years of NI contributions to receive the full entitlement?

-Will these losses will be offset by the money you'll get back through your private pension?
+Will these losses will be offset by the money you will get back through your private pension?

 Will there be a state pension in 20-30-40 years' time?